globocom/enforcement/README.md

 | ARGO_USERNAME              | admin                                         | Argo Username            |
 | ARGO_PASSWORD              | password                                      | Argo Password            |

-## Supported central Kubernetes services
+## Supported cluster sources
 Enforcement aims to detect the creation of clusters in several services of managed Kubernetes and cluster orchestration.
-Currently, the only Kubernetes service to be covered is Rancher.
+Currently, the only cluster source supported is Rancher.
 We are developing support for EKS, GKE and AKS.

 ## Creating a ClusterRule
 See a complete example of creating ClusterRule for clusters created through Rancher.